Akyris History, Family Crest & Coats of Arms

 The surname Akyris was first found in the county of Cumberland, where they were descended from one of two noble houses, the Lords D'Acre, called D'Acres of the North, and Lord D'Acre of Herstmonceux, called D'Acres of the South.
 Both of these noble branches originally settled at Dacre in Cumberland.

-Important Dates for the Akyris family
+Early History of the Akyris family

 This web page shows only a small excerpt of our Akyris research.
 Another 118 words (8 lines of text) covering the years 1282, 1379, 1346, 1614, 1692, 1660, 1661, 1619 and 1700 are included under the topic Early Akyris History in all our PDF Extended History products and printed products wherever possible.